Wall Street slips off record highs, Tesla drops after fatal crash

 The S&P 500 has gained the past four weeks, its longest winning streak since August 2020.

-Crypto stocks including miners Riot Blockchain and Marathon Digital each slumped as bitcoin took a hammering.
+Crypto stocks including miners Riot Blockchain and Marathon Digital each fell more than 8% as bitcoin took a hammering over the weekend.
+Bitcoin closed down 0.7%.

 Reporting by Shivani Kumaresan and Medha Singh in Bengaluru; Editing by Shounak Dasgupta, Bernard Orr and Richard Chang